isomerpages/govtech-im8/_control-catalog/Security Testing.md

 <a id="st-4"></a>
-## ST-4: Penetration Testing
+## ST-4: Security Testing Program

 ### Control Statement

-Conduct and document a penetration test by internal teams or independent external parties every [st-4_prm_1] day(s).
+Conduct and document a [st-4_prm_1] by internal teams or independent external parties every [st-4_prm_2] day(s).

 ### Control Recommendations

-A white-box penetration test should be performed to effectively test the application.
+Refer to the [WOG Security Testing Guidelines](https://docs.developer.tech.gov.sg/docs/security-testing-guidelines/) for recommendations on the conduct of security testing engagements.
+For systems that are permitted to use Government Bug Bounty Program as an alternative, obtain a passing rating based on the Agency Readiness Scorecard.
+For SaaS, refer to past penetration testing reports done by the SaaS provider, if any.

 ### Risk Statement

-Without conducting and documenting penetration tests, there's an increased risk of undetected security weaknesses, leaving the application susceptible to exploitation, data breaches, and unauthorised access.
+Without undergoing security testing, there's an increased risk of undetected security weaknesses, leaving the application susceptible to exploitation, data breaches, and unauthorised access.